tobias-roy/H5/README.md

 main()
 ```

-- The script above will look for an images folder with the train and test subfolders and convert the xml files to csv files.
+The script above will look for the *images/train* and *images/test* folders and convert the xml files to csv files.

-- In your Anaconda Terminal execute the script the following command 'python xml_to_csv.py'
+- In your Anaconda Prompt execute the script by running ```python xml_to_csv.py```
+-
-- You should now se a confirmation message in your terminal and two new files should have appeared in your images folder.
+  You should now se a confirmation message in your terminal and two new files should have appeared in your images folder.

-- Create a new file in the object_detection directory named 'generate_tfrecord.py'
+- Create a new file in the object_detection directory named *generate_tfrecord.py*
-- Insert the following script
+- Insert the following script into the *generate_tfrecord.py* file

 ```
 from __future__ import division from __future__ import print_function